fstuck37/terraform-aws-website/README.md

    * **buket_prefix** - Optional: True specifies to use the bucket_prefix instead of the bucket parameter when creating the S3 buckets.
 This ensures a unique name.
 You can override this to use bucket and ensure the bucket name is the name as the sites or redirect entries.
    * **file_path** - Required: The path to the files and folders to upload to S3.
 These should be in a folder by themselves as everything in the folder will be uploaded to S3 and publicly accessible.
    * **pattern** - Optional: The path to the files and folders to upload to S3.
 These should be in a folder by themselves as everything in the folder will be uploaded to S3 and publicly accessible.
 Defaults to **
-   * **redirects** - Optional : The sites that will redirect to the main site.
-For example www.geek37.com redirects to main site geek37.com.
+   * **redirects** - Optional : Bool to deploy redirect bucket that sends are requests to the main site.
+Defaults to false
    * **index_document** - Optional : the default file to load defaults to index.html
    * **error_document** - Optional : the default error file to load when a file is not found.
 Defaults to error.html
    * **context_types** - Optional : list of file extensions and their respective context types.